jcollard/VibeDC/CombatHierarchy.md

 **Current Functionality:**
 - Identifies ready unit (first in turn order with AT >= 100)
 - Logs "{Unit Name} is ready to act." to console
-- Displays turn order in top panel (same as action-timer phase)
+- Displays turn order in top panel sorted by time-to-ready (who acts next)
+- Shows tick counter from state in top panel
+- Limited to 8 units for display (matches action-timer phase)
-- Stays in phase indefinitely (waits for action implementation) **Future Functionality:**
+- Stays in phase indefinitely (waits for action implementation) **Turn Order Logic:**
+- Calculates timeToReady = (100 - actionTimer) / speed for each unit
+- Sorts ascending (soonest first), then alphabetically by name
+- Uses same calculation as ActionTimerPhaseHandler for consistency **Future Functionality:**
 - Action menu (Attack, Ability, Move, Wait, End Turn)
 - Movement/attack range display